-- 4 B State of California Vehicle - 1 PSI at Cranking Speed, throttle wide open Maximum variation, 20 PSI between cylinders.
-2 |Rotate cam lubricator 180° at 12,000 mile intervals-Replace at 24,000 mile intervals. - (3) At idle speed with vacuum advance line disconnected and plugged.
+- 1) PSI at Cranking Speed, throttle wide open Maximum variation, 20 PSI between cylinders. - 2) -Rotate cam lubricator 180° at 12,000 mile intervals-Replace at 24,000 mile intervals.

+3) At idle speed with vacuum advance line disconnected and plugged.
 B = B.T.D.C. - 4 Do not pry against A.I.R. pump housing.
 (Corvette-Adjust to 75 ± 5 lbs.) - (5) CAUTION: In addition to its function of filtering air drawn into the engine through the carburetor, the air cleaner also acts as a flame arrestor in the event the engine backfires.
 Because backfiring may cause fire in the engine compartment, the air cleaner should be installed at all times unless its removal is necessary for repair or maintenance services.